-The last 2 years I’m using Ahrefs for keyword research, and that’s why I’ll use it for this examples.
+In the last 2 years, I’m using Ahrefs for keyword research, and that’s why I’ll use it for these examples.
 (I don’t have any kind of affiliation to Ahrefs)

 Note that you can use ANY tool, as the process is more or less the same:

 - You open the tool.

 - You insert the desired keywords.